Install the Internal Scanner on Linux

 chmod 644 /etc/logrotate.d/hostedscan

-- Ensure the correct permissions on the agent installation and the associated files:
+- Ensure the correct permissions on the internal scanner installation and the associated files:

 chown -R hostedscan:hostedscan /opt/hostedscan/